hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/AtalaPrismSDK/Sources/AtalaPrismSDK.docc/TechnicalConsiderations.md

 # Technical Considerations

 The architecture of the SDK is a result of a careful evaluation of different software development methodologies and patterns.
-We chose a modular, clean architecture that is based on protocol-oriented programming and domain-oriented programming principles, as well as dependency injection, for several reasons.
+We chose a modular, clean architecture that is based on protocol-oriented programming and domain-oriented programming principles, as well as dependency injection, for several reasons like: ???

 ## Overview
+Adding an diagram explaining how the different components leverage each other would be helpful. (eg: apollo uses castor)

 ### Modular Clean Architecture